Ivorforce/Dash-Standalone-Boilerplate/README.md

 git push --tags
 ```

 You will be able to download the artifacts of the build from the workflow page.
 I recommend publishing them locally on GitHub with the [Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) feature.
+Note that the macOS and Linux builds are not executable by default.
+Before uploading, make sure you `chmod +x path/to/executable` and re-zip the application.